mit-han-lab/streaming-llm/README.md

 CUDA_VISIBLE_DEVICES=0 python examples/run_streaming_llama.py  --enable_streaming
 ```

+## FAQ

+1. **What does "working on infinite-length inputs" imply for LLMs?**

+    Handling infinite-length text with LLMs presents challenges.
+Notably, storing all previous Key and Value (KV) states demands significant memory, and models might struggle to generate text beyond their training sequence length.
+StreamingLLM addresses this by retaining only the most recent tokens and attention sinks, discarding intermediate tokens.
+This enables the model to generate coherent text from recent tokens without a cache reset — a capability not seen in earlier methods.

+2. **Is the context window of LLMs expanded?**

+    No. The context window remains unchanged.
+Only the most recent tokens and attention sinks are retained, discarding middle tokens.
+This means the model can only process the latest tokens.
+The context window remains constrained by its initial pre-training.
+For instance, if Llama-2 is pre-trained with a context window of 4096 tokens, then the maximum cache size for StreamingLLM on Llama-2 remains 4096.

+3. **Can I input an extensive text, like a book, into StreamingLLM for summarization?**

+    While you can input a lengthy text, the model will only recognize the latest tokens.
+Thus, if a book is input, StreamingLLM might only summarize the concluding paragraphs, which might not be very insightful.
+As emphasized earlier, we neither expand the LLMs' context window nor enhance their long-term memory.
+StreamingLLM's strength lies in generating fluent text from recent tokens without needing a cache refresh.

+4. **What is the ideal use case for StreamingLLM?**

+    StreamingLLM is optimized for streaming applications, such as ongoing dialogues.
+It's ideal for scenarios where a model needs to operate continually without requiring extensive memory or dependency on past data.
+An example is a daily assistant based on LLMs.
+StreamingLLM would let the model function continuously, basing its responses on recent conversations without needing to refresh its cache.
+Earlier methods would either need a cache reset when conversation length exceeded the training length (losing recent context) or recompute KV states from recent text history, which can be time-consuming.

 ## TODOs
 We will release the code and data in the following order, please stay tuned!